dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 To generate a rates-through-time plot that combines all replicates, you can use the command:

-`PyRate.py -plot path_to_your_log_files -tag marginal_rates -b 100`
+`PyRate.py -plot path_to_your_log_files -tag Canis_pbdb -b 100`

-This will combine all the _marginal\_rates.log_ files in the specified directory and combine the results in a single plot.​ Different tags can be used to determine which files are to be combined.
+This will combine all the _marginal\_rates.log_ files which include `Canis_pbdb` in the file name and combine the results in a single plot.​ Different tags can be used to determine which files are to be combined.

 ***
 ## Speciation and extinction rates within fixed time bins